 Helpful tool for Social Media: HOOTSUITE.COM

 Hootsuite is the world’s most widely used social relationship platform, with more than 10 million users in 175+ countries.
-Use Hootsuite to manage your social media programs across multiple social networks from one integrated dashboard.
+Use Hootsuite or choose from other Hootsuite alternatives to manage your social media programs across multiple social networks from one integrated dashboard.

 The MVP theory hasn’t been around that long but startups are employing this strategy as it is very cost-effective.
 Create a minimum viable product or service, give it to the people and see what they do with it and think about it.
 Collect valuable feedback and then modify the product accordingly, instead of wasting months and years on developing something that is already “perfect” on launch.